basiliscos/cpp-rotor/docs/Patterns.md

-shoud be written, messages to protected supervisor should be delivered not immediately, but with some delay (i.e. `loop->postone([&](supervisor->do_process())`) and before message delivery to the actor the queue size (or other criteria for overloading condition) should be checked, then overload-action should be performed.
+shoud be written, messages to protected supervisor should be delivered not immediately, but with some delay (i.e. `loop->postone([&](supervisor->do_process())`) and before message delivery to the actor the queue size (or other criteria for overloading condition) should be checked, then overload-reaction should be performed.

 Another approach will be write an front-actor, which will run on dedicated supervisor / thread.
 The actor will forward requests to protected worker-actor, if the